Rules of the game

 Over the years, there are some very common rules & game situations that cause angst between coaches & umpires.
 Here are a few to to understand well, whether you are a coach, umpire or fan.

-1. Running lane violation
+1. Running Lane Violation

-2. Passing first base
+2. Passing First Base

-3. Look Back rule
+3. Look Back Rule (Softball)

-This rule only applies to softball.
-When the pitcher controls the ball in the circle all runners off base must choose to advance or retreat “immediately”.
-After a walk the rule is not in effect for until the batter runner reaches first base.
-After rounding a base, all runners are allowed one “stop” before choosing to advance or retreat.
-Stopping a second time after choosing a direction is a violation unless the pitcher fakes or makes a throw which releases all runners.
+In softball, when the pitcher controls the ball within the circle with both feet, all runners off base must choose to advance or retreat “immediately”.
+If a runner is occupying a base, she may not leave the base.
+This rule is not in effect until the batter-runner reaches first base.
+After rounding a base, a runner is allowed one “stop” before choosing to advance or retreat.
+Hesitating or stopping a second time after choosing a direction is a violation unless the pitcher fakes or makes a throw which releases all runners.
 After a fake throw all runners must once again immediately choose a direction.

 Base runners must avoid fielders attempting to field a batted ball even if it was touched by the pitcher.
-The right of the fielder to a batted ball supercedes a baserunner’s right to the base path.
-“Interference is the act of an offensive player that impedes, hinders or confuses a defensive player attempting to execute a play”.
+The right of the fielder to a batted ball supercedes a runner’s right to the base path.
+Interference is the act of an offensive player that impedes, hinders or confuses a defensive player attempting to execute a play.
 The interference can be anything from a distraction by running too near the fielder to actual contact.
-It is strictly the judgment of the umpire as to whether a violation occurred.
 There does not have to be contact to constitute interference.
-Running in front of the fielder MAY BE a distraction, and CAN BE an interference violation.
-When interference is called the runner is out and all other runners must return to the last base held at the time of the pitch.
+Running in front of the fielder may be a distraction and can be an interference violation.

 5. Batter's Interference with Cather's Throw

-Batters inadvertently interfere with catchers attempted throws, most often to third base, when they back up and out of the batters box and into the catcher’s throwing lane.
-Intentional or not, the batter may be guilty of an interference violation and can be called out if the umpire judges batter interference has happened.
-A throw need not occur.
-All runners must return to the base they held at the time of the pitch.
-Batters should be taught to stand still, as they are entitled to their position in the batter’s box provided there is no play at home plate.
-If however the umpire feels that the batter interfered with the throw by the catcher, the batter is guilty of interference and will be called out.
-This often happens as a result of being off balance after a swing.
+Batters inadvertently interfere with catcher's attempted throws, most often to third base, when they back up and out of the batters box and into the catcher’s “throwing lane.”
+Intentional or not, the batter may be guilty of an interference violation and can be called out if the umpire determined batter interference has occurred.
+Keep in mind, a throw need not occur.

 6. Batter's Interference with Play at the Plate

 It is a common misnomer that the batter is entitled to the batter’s box.
 This is only partially true when the catcher attempts a pick-off throw at 3rd base.
-Otherwise, the batter must vacate the area to avoid a collision and / or impeding the catcher or pitcher from making a play at home.
+Otherwise, the batter must vacate the area to avoid a collision or from impeding the catcher or pitcher from making a play at home.
 This includes blocking the catcher from retrieving the ball.
 If the batter hinders the play whether intentionally or not, we have Batter’s Interference.

 7. Obstruction